General Questions [top]

 You need to show something with your name and address on it.
 This could be your driver’s license, or piece of postmarked mail.
 Children need a parent or legal guardian to sign for them.
 The adult’s identification can be used for a child.
 When we create a new account a PIN number will be set up using the last 4 digits of your telephone, or a 4 digit number of your choosing.

-What libraries is my library card good at? [top]
+What libraries can I use my library card at? [top]

 Your card is good at over 30 libraries in the Merrimack Valley library Consortium and at most libraries in the state of Massachusetts.